 Margarita Zavala, wife of former president Felipe Calderon also wrote on Twitter: "We Mexicans have dignity, and we reject your hate speech."

 After saying during his Republican primary campaign he would use a "deportation force" to expel all of the estimated 11 million people living in the United States "illegally", Trump suggested last week he could soften that stance.

 But he still says he plans to build a huge wall - paid for by Mexico - along the two nations' border.

-Trump announced on Tuesday night that he would make the Mexico visit, accepting at short notice an invitation offered last week by Pena Nieto, who also invited Democratic candidate Hillary Clinton.
+Trump announced on Tuesday night that he would make the Mexico visit, accepting on short notice an invitation offered last week by Pena Nieto, who also invited Democratic candidate Hillary Clinton.

 Campaigning in Ohio, Clinton jabbed at Trump's Mexican visit as she promoted her own experience working with foreign leaders as the nation's chief diplomat.

 "People have to get to know that they can count on you, that you won't say one thing one day and something totally different the next," she told the American Legion in Cincinnati.